 All the Town and Regional Planning courses offered are registered with The South African Qualification Authority (SAQA).
-The National Diploma: Town and Regional Planning and Bachelor of Technology: Town and Regional Planning have achieved unconditional accreditation by the South African Council for Planners (SACPLAN).
-The new qualification offerings will be accredited once the first cohort of students have completed the qualification.
+The new qualification offerings Bachelor of the Built Environment in Urban and Regional Planning and Bachelor of the Built Environment Honours in Urban and Regional Planning were accredited in 2022 by the South African Council for Planners (SACPLAN) wherein "A Candidate must have completed the BBE URP (SAQA Number 99018) that fees into the BBEH URP (SAQA Number 112549) for SACPLAN Registration Category Professional Planner.